-Liz Williams is a very well respected science fiction and fantasy author, and (until very recently) the co-proprietor of a witchcraft shop in Glastonbury (the shop may re-open after the pandemic has been brought under control).
-I have professional delaings with her, in that in February she spoke on a panel on women in sff that I was running, and she’s lined up to be a back-up tutor at a sff writing retreat that I’m co-organising in January.
+Liz Williams is a very well respected science fiction and fantasy author (see my review of her wonderful novel Comet Weather here), and (until very recently) the co-proprietor of a witchcraft shop in Glastonbury.
+I have professional dealings with her, in that she spoke on a panel on women in sff that I was running.
 I was delighted to read on her Facebook page that her new book was out.

 Miracles of Our Own Making: A History of Paganism is exactly what it says, and one of its strengths is that it is utterly grounded in common sense.
 Liz stands no nonsense, and while respectful of beliefs that she may not share, is also not slow to prick pomposity, and to point out inequalities and exploitation where she sees them.
 She is a longtime practitioner of pagan ritual and has a PhD in a related subject, so she is a reliable historian of the field.